zappajs/zappajs/docs/reference.md

 This zappa middleware is a wrapper for `express-session`.
 Use it instead of `express-session` to enable `@session` inside your Socket.io code.

-The Express session store saved by this middleware is available in ZappaJS' root scope as `@session_store`.
+The Express session-store saved by this middleware is available in ZappaJS' root scope as `@session_store`.

 #### zappa